emmalemma/lemma/README.md

 ### **lemma**

- | A lemma is a small, formally proven result which is used in the proof of a more consequential theorem.
+> A lemma is a small, formally proven result which is used in the proof of a more consequential theorem.

-Lemma is a full-stack JS library built on top of Deno, CoffeeScript and Rollup.js.
-The philosophy of Lemma is to do as much as possible, while doing as little as possible.
+Lemma is an experimental full-stack JS library built on top of Deno, CoffeeScript and Rollup.js.
+Philosophy: do as much as possible, while doing as little as possible.

+The core design principle of Lemma is to simplify the syntax of building native DOMElement trees using proxy magic and stateful reevaluation.
+The costs of that abstraction layer are paid off by enabling conventional JavaScript rules of function composition and closure scope to be fully responsible for state management and interactivity.

+Unlike many frameworks which are intended to encourage separation of concerns among large teams, Lemma is explicitly intended to encourage the commingling of concerns.
+This approach empowers a sole developer to rapidly iterate on a UI concept.
+Paradoxically, the absence of a large-scale organizing abstraction enables that same developer to easily refactor commingled code as the app grows, leveraging only conventional JavaScript semantics.

-A simple to-do app in its entirety:
+A simple, commingled to-do app in its entirety:

 ```coffeescript
 import {elements, state} from 'lemma'